brad-maker/16x16-LED-Matrix/README.md

 The file currently includes 18 selectable Animation effects with break code for new selections.

+NOTE: You must use Arduino IDE version less than version 2.0 as the modules being used have not been ported to the new format and when they have been are not complete.
+I'm currently using 1.8.19.
+You can have both versions installed side by side like I have

 Modules include:

 #include <WiFi.h> //Includes the default Arduino WiFi Library